 Every industry has its own lineup of events each year.
-With hundreds of events with various sizes, focuses and specialties taking place around the globe, it’s estimated that CEOs and business leaders spend over 700 hours per year travelling.
+With hundreds of events of various sizes, focuses, and specialties taking place around the globe, it’s estimated that CEOs and business leaders spend over 700 hours per year traveling.

 For CEOs, especially those running global companies, this kind of face-to-face interaction is a vital part of the business.
 Fairs, conferences and shows have historically been the only places that boast this global range of industry-specific leaders who are looking to do business.